-With summer on its way, Grandma’s Homemade Ice Cream is a custard-style vanilla frozen treat the entire family will enjoy.
+Grandma’s Homemade Ice Cream is a custard-style vanilla frozen treat the entire family will enjoy.
 This old fashioned ice cream recipe is sure to take you right back to your childhood.

 Grandma’s Homemade Ice Cream